Interview with Priest Gustavo Riveiro D'Angelo

 How do you perceive the growth of religious tourism in Spain in recent years?

-The first thing I perceive in a positive way is the growing appreciation and interest in the religious world as a vacation, leisure, culture, interaction and knowledge destination.
+The first thing I perceive in a positive way is the growing appreciation and interest in the religious world as a destination for vacation, leisure, culture, interaction and knowledge.
 This is very encouraging.
 In Spain, for example, of the ten most visited monuments, seven are Catholic churches, according to Turespaña.
-It is interesting to note that when these churches are open for worship, many people do not enter, but when they are closed or require a paid entrance, long lines form to gain access.
-This paradox draws our attention and, at the same time, presents us with a challenge: how can we ensure that all these people who wish to enter our churches can also open themselves to an encounter with the Church?
-The challenge is to prevent their visit from being reduced to a simple cultural experience, cold and anodyne, denaturalizing the true purpose of the church.
+It is interesting to note that when these churches are open for worship, tourists do not enter, but when an entrance fee is required, long lines form to gain access.
+This paradox draws our attention and, at the same time, poses a challenge: how can we ensure that all these people who wish to enter our churches can also open themselves to an encounter with the faith?
+In other words, not only can they enter our churches, but the message of the Church can also reach them.
+The challenge is to prevent their visit from being reduced to a simple cultural visit, cold and anodyne, denaturalizing the true purpose of the church.
+The temples were not built and embellished to be musealized or reduced to the object of cultural visits with audio guides.

-The temple was not created to be a merely cultural space, but for worship, for the encounter between God and the human being, for adoration and prayer.
-To reduce the meaning of the temple to a cultural visit is to distort its essence.
-However, I believe that this growing interest is very positive and we must accompany and promote it with care.
+The sacred space was not created to be a merely cultural space, but for worship, for the encounter between God and man, for worship and prayer.
+To reduce the meaning of the temple to a mere cultural visit is to distort its essence.
+It is orthopraxis.
+However, I believe that this growing interest is very positive and we must accompany it and promote it with care to make at least a first announcement.

 In Spain we face important contrasts.
-While one part of the country cries out for more tourists, the other wants them to leave.
-It is also necessary to encourage tourism in wonderful areas, such as the center of the country, which has suffered significant depopulation while the coasts have been filled with residents.
-The center of Spain, once the heart of the Kingdom of Castile and Aragon, has an extraordinary cultural, artistic and historical legacy, which could also be an engine of development and a meeting point and social friendship.
+While one part of the country would be happy for more tourists to arrive, the other wants them to leave.
+It is also necessary to encourage tourism in wonderful areas, such as the center of the country that has suffered significant depopulation while the coasts have been filled with residents and tourists.
+The center of Spain, once the heart of the Kingdom of Castile and Aragon, the ancient kingdoms of Leon and Galicia and other fabulous realities possess an unparalleled religious, cultural, artistic and historical legacy, just think of the Romanesque scattered throughout the Spanish geography, the art in the Pyrenees, which could also be an engine of sustainable development, dynamizer of repopulation and meeting point and social friendship.

 And in the world?

-With the national directors of pastoral care for tourism with whom I have contact, who are several within the different episcopal conferences, we observe with amazement and joy a growing awakening in this area.
-However, the challenge is to ensure that this development is kept on the right tracks, preventing it from drifting into a purely mercantilist approach or being seen as a magic solution to all problems.
+With the national directors of pastoral care for tourism with whom I have contact within the various bishops' conferences, we note with amazement and joy a growing awakening in this area.
+However, the challenge is to ensure that this development is kept on the right track, preventing it from drifting into a purely mercantilist approach or being seen as a magic solution to all social problems.

-While not negative in itself, this view is limited.
-It is necessary to approach religious tourism in an integral and comprehensive manner, because reducing it to a simple instrument of development or social cohesion is a poor reading.
+It is necessary to approach religiously motivated tourism in an integral and complete way, because to reduce it to a simple instrument of development or social cohesion is to reduce it to an impoverished reading.
 This phenomenon must be understood in all its depth, recognizing its spiritual value and its impact on people's lives.

 How can religious tourism be promoted while maintaining a balance between faith and destination marketing?

-Similarly, you, the structures that promote, develop and sustain tourist destinations, are like the hospital.
-They are the base that houses the professionals, coordinates the activities, manages the needs of the visitors and prepares the staff.
-This whole structure is essential for tourism to work.
+Similarly, the structures that promote, develop and sustain tourism destinations, the workers, the tourism professionals are like the hospital.
+They are the base that houses and coordinates the activities, manages the needs and prepares the staff.
+All this structure is essential for tourism to exist and function, but although it is necessary and important, it is not everything.

 For evangelization in tourism to be possible, we need those structures, that 'hospital'.
 But is it enough to have just the hospital?
-Without faith, without the soul, what remains is an empty body.
-If we take faith out of the religious and turn it simply into a cultural narrative, we are taking the soul out of everything we do.
+Without faith, without the Spirit, what remains is an empty body.
+If we take faith out of the transcendent cultural heritage, we will end up explaining the materiality of art, it will be impossible to proclaim and aesthetic emotion, we would reduce everything to a cultural story, we would be taking the soul out of everything we do.

 What role does the Church play in the promotion and management of tourism, and religious tourism in particular?

-It is not the task of the Church to promote destinations or to directly manage tourism, whether religious or non-religious.
-The role of the Church is to offer possibilities and opportunities so that trained professionals, with adequate preparation and structures, can promote these destinations in a healthy and responsible manner.
+It is not the task of the Church to promote destinations or to directly manage the tourism phenomenon, whether religiously motivated or not.
+The role of the Church is to offer possibilities and opportunities, to accompany and train professionals and workers, in the preparation and creation of adequate structures, and thus to promote these destinations in a healthy and responsible manner.

-The promotion of destinations and their management is a task that, in my opinion, falls to the professionals who, so to speak, are in charge of 'managing the hospital'.
+The promotion and dynamization of different destinations and their management is a task that, in my opinion, belongs to the professionals who, so to speak, are in charge of “managing the hospital.”
+It is not good for the chaplain to be operating, giving injections or prescriptions.

 How is the Church preparing for the Jubilee 2025 and what specific initiatives would you highlight in relation to the motto “Pilgrims of Hope”?

-Pope Francis has called for a new Jubilee, as is tradition in the Church, which is celebrated every 25 years.
-In addition, the Jubilee of the year 2033, which will commemorate the 2000 years of the redemption, has already been announced.
-The Jubilee is a special time of grace, a moment for a profound encounter with God, where pilgrimage and passing through the Holy Door symbolize spiritual renewal.
-However, the true axis of the Jubilee is the renewal of friendship with God, the recovery of grace and the renewal of the Church.
-It is not just a matter of organizing trips or pilgrimages, it is something much more profound.
-It is enough to read the Bull of Convocation to understand the depth of this call.
+Pope Francis has convoked a new Jubilee, as is the tradition in the Church, which is celebrated every 25 years.
+In addition, the Jubilee of the year 2033, which will commemorate the 2000 years of the Redemption, has already been announced.
+The Jubilee is a special time of Grace, a moment for a profound encounter with God, where the pilgrimage and the passage through the Holy Door symbolize spiritual renewal.
+However, the true axis of the Jubilee is the renewal of friendship with God, the recovery of grace and the profound renewal of the Church, based on forgiveness and mercy.
+It is not just a matter of organizing trips or pilgrimages, it is something much deeper.
+It is enough to read the Bull of Convocation to understand the integral depth of this call.

-As far as preparation is concerned, as the Pope has indicated, the year 2023 was dedicated to taking up the central documents of the Second Vatican Council, especially the four main constitutions.
-In the diocese of Valencia, where I am also part of the Jubilee Commission, we have done interesting work, creating booklets to make it easier for people in the parishes to re-read the Council.
-Many of those who lived it are already old, and the young people, for the most part, do not know it or have heard bad things about it from people without adequate formation, but with powerful means to spread their misinformation.
+In terms of preparation, as the Holy Father has indicated, the year 2023 was dedicated to taking up the central documents of the Second Vatican Council, especially the four constitutions.
+In the diocese of Valencia, where I am also part of the Jubilee Commission, we have done an interesting work, creating booklets with 3 themes for each Constitution to make it easier for people in the parishes to re-read the Council in a simple and concrete way.
+Many of those who lived through it are now elderly, and the young people, for the most part, do not know it or have heard it spoken ill of by people with little formation or partial and distorted readings, but with powerful means to spread their misinformation about the marvel that the Second Vatican Council means for the Church and the world.

-The year 2024, as the Pope has asked of us, will be a year centered on prayer, with a special focus on the Our Father.
-It will be a year dedicated to learning to pray, just as the apostles asked Jesus: 'Lord, teach us to pray'.
+The year 2024, as Pope Francis has asked of us, is a year centered on prayer, with a special focus on the Lord's Prayer.
+It is a year dedicated to learning to pray, just as the apostles asked Jesus: 'Lord, teach us to pray.'
 This spiritual preparation is a fundamental step towards the coming Jubilee.

 What is the significance of the motto “Pilgrims of Hope” for the Jubilee 2025?

-Dante Alighieri says at one point: 'If you have lost hope, go to Santiago and there you will find it'.
-When we organized the VIII World Congress of Pastoral Ministry of Tourism in Santiago, we chose as our central theme 'Pilgrimage in Hope', a proposal suggested by the Archbishop.
-It was very moving that, while we were preparing the congress, the Pope took those very words to speak about pilgrimage and hope.
+It was very moving that, while we were preparing the Congress, Pope Francis proposed those same words to speak about pilgrimage and hope, as axes of the Jubilee.
 He reminded us that we are all pilgrims, that humanity has this innate condition.
-The Bible itself is a story of many pilgrimages, and the great pilgrim of history is Jesus Christ, always in search of the face of God.
+The Bible itself is a story of many pilgrimages, and the great pilgrim is Jesus Christ, the Lord, we are all pilgrims seeking the face of God, or as an Italian book on the subject was titled: “Beggars of heaven”.

-The hope of which we speak is not mere optimism or a sense of economic well-being; it is a theological virtue that comes from heaven.
-It is a force that orients us towards God and sustains our Christian life.
-In a world that often seems hopeless, disillusioned or wounded by wars, discord and ideological struggles, talk of a higher hope, which impels us to move forward, is fundamental.
-The Pope wanted to place hope at the center of his discourse precisely at a time when it seems to be at a low ebb.
+The hope of which we speak is not merely a psychological optimism or a sense of greater economic well-being; it is a theological virtue that comes from God.
+Just as faith is light and certainty, hope is the force that orients us toward God and sustains our Christian life.
+In our world, which often seems hopeless, disillusioned or wounded by wars, discord and struggles without reason or meaning, it is essential to speak of a higher hope, which impels us to move forward.
+The Pope wanted to place hope at the center of his discourse precisely at a time when it seems to be in decline.

 What are the main challenges facing the pastoral care of tourism today?

-The pastoral care of tourism faces the challenges already pointed out by John Paul II, in terms of its integration into the ordinary and organic pastoral care of the Church.
-Even today, the pastoral care of tourism needs to overcome certain barriers, since it is often perceived as something external or collateral, something that is there or not, but without true integration.
-Even in places whose life revolves entirely around tourism, there may not be a specific diocesan delegate for this area.
-The Church, in many cases, is still very focused on 'internal consumption', and we find it difficult to fully understand the reality of tourism.
+The pastoral care of tourism faces the challenges already pointed out by John Paul II, regarding its integration into the ordinary and organic pastoral care of the Church.
+Even today, the pastoral care of tourism needs to overcome certain barriers, since it is often perceived as something external or collateral, something that can be there or not, as one more accessory to the car or one less, but without true integration.
+Even in places whose life revolves entirely around tourism, there may not be a specific diocesan delegate for this area, nor many concrete initiatives.
+In many other places, we are happy to note a real interest and commitment.
+The Church, in many cases, is still very much focused on 'internal consumption', and we find it difficult to fully understand the complex reality of the world of tourism.

-There is an unconscious fear of treating tourism as a broader pastoral reality.
+There is a certain unconscious fear of treating tourism as a broader pastoral reality.
 Often, when a diocesan delegate for tourism is appointed, the mistake is made of adding the label 'religious tourism'.
-When I see decrees like that, I immediately call to ask them to remove that last word, 'religious', because it limits and distorts the true meaning.
-Religious tourism is only one segment within tourism in general, although for us it is a central, important and fundamental segment.
+When I see appointments like this, it makes me want to ask them to remove that last word, 'religious', because it limits and distorts the true meaning.
+Religiously motivated tourism is only one segment within tourism in general, although for us it is a segment of central, fundamental importance.
 But we cannot remain only in it.
-As they say, we must stop 'fishing in the fishbowl', because the Lord has sent us to fish in the open sea, not only to take care of the fish that are already inside the Church.
+As they say, we must stop 'fishing in the fishbowl', because the Lord has sent us to fish in the open sea, not only to take care of and fatten the fish that are already inside.

 What impact do events such as the pilgrimage to Santiago de Compostela have on the spiritual life of tourists?

-The question is very interesting, because people come to Santiago with very different motivations.
-If you watch some interviews with pilgrims, many will tell you: 'I came because I wanted to disconnect, to disconnect from the world, and I ended up finding myself, and I also found many people who were not even Christians, but when we entered the cathedral, we were invaded by a different spirit.'
+The question is very interesting, because people come to Santiago with very different motivations and backgrounds.
+If you see some interviews with pilgrims, many will tell you: 'I came because I wanted to disconnect, to disconnect from the world, and I ended up finding myself, and I also found many people who were not even Christians, but when we entered the cathedral, we were invaded by a different spirit.'
 It is not said that whoever sets out as a tourist does not end up becoming a pilgrim.
-The 'seeds of the Word' are sown everywhere, and God uses everything and everyone to bring his children closer to divine love.
-It is a marvelous thing.
+We must not set limits to Providence, but work to help the encounter.
+The 'seeds of the Word' are scattered everywhere, and God uses everything and everyone to bring his children closer to his love.
+It is something mysterious and marvelous.

 If we take the Codex Calixtinus, the oldest book on pilgrimages after that of Egeria, we see that it is a transversal work.
 The divisions between tourist and pilgrim are a construction we make when designing tourism products.
 A tour operator creates a product for pilgrims or one for tourists, but in the personal experience of the traveler, those boundaries do not exist or are very blurred.
 The Codex Calixtinus includes songs, recommends meals, describes monuments, explains the landscape and local customs.
-It is an integral book because the pilgrim does not travel in an isolated bubble; he brings with him his culture, his personal and community history, and sets out for the sanctuary with the dispositions and possibilities he has.
+It is an integral book because the pilgrim does not travel in an isolated bubble; he brings with him his culture, his personal and community history, and sets out for the sanctuary with the dispositions and possibilities he has, encountering new realities that will return him different, grown and better to his home.

 The pilgrim's experience is, therefore, much more than a simple separation between tourism and pilgrimage.
 It is an experience that can be transformed along the way.